CB1 Receptor Misplacement May Cause Neurodegeneration

 CB1 receptors have a highly polarized axonal surface that acts to weaken neurotransmitter release and modulate synaptic plasticity.
 Two mechanisms control this process: selective delivery of the newly made CB1 receptor to the axon (also preventing delivery to the dendrites) and maintaining presence in axons and retrieval from dendrites.

-CB1 Receptor Directed to Proper Spot on Nerve Cell
+CB1 Receptors Directed to Proper Spot on Nerve Cell in the Brain

 A specific component, called C-terminal motif Helix 9 (H9), plays a significant role in getting the CB1 receptor to where it needs to be.
 The study found that deletion of H9 leads to the mistakes in the delivery of CB1 receptors to the axon and reduced ability of both axon and dendrites to keep CB1 receptors in place.
 This may have significant impact for the pathology of neurodegenerative disease.